statox/simple-vector.ts/DEV.md

 ## Linting

-In addition to common eslint configuration for typescript we use [cspell-eslint-plugin](https://github.com/streetsidesoftware/cspell/tree/main/packages/cspell-eslint-plugin) to check for English errors.
+In addition to common eslint configuration for TypeScript we use [cspell-eslint-plugin](https://github.com/streetsidesoftware/cspell/tree/main/packages/cspell-eslint-plugin) to check for English errors.
 See [`eslint.config.mjs`](./eslint-config.mjs) for configuration (also to add words to ignore).

 # Bundling